BassirouRabo/kift/README.md

 ## About

 Voice control system in C using CMUSphinx.
+PocketSphinx/Sphinx use three models - an acoustic model, a language model and a phonetic dictionary.
+As I understand them, the acoustic model converts audio samples into phonemes(?), the language model contains probabilities of sequences of words, and the phonetic dictionary is a mapping of words to phonemes.

 ## Required Modules